create3000/x_ite/docs/_posts/components/CADGeometry/IndexedQuadSet.md

 ## Overview

-IndexedQuadSet is a geometry node that defines quadrilaterals.
-IndexedQuadSet can contain Color/ColorRGBA, Coordinate/CoordinateDouble, Normal and TextureCoordinate nodes.
+IndexedQuadSet is a geometry node that defines planar quadrilaterals.
+IndexedQuadSet contains a Coordinate|CoordinateDouble node, and can also contain Color|ColorRGBA, Normal and TextureCoordinate nodes.

 The IndexedQuadSet node belongs to the **CADGeometry** component and its default container field is *geometry.* It is available since X3D version 3.1 or later.